trolldbois/ctypeslib/README.md

 ## Status update

  - 2021-02:
-    Thanks for the pull requests
+    - Thanks for the pull requests
-    libclang-xx-dev must be installed for stddef and other reasons. bump to libclang-11
+    - Note: libclang-xx-dev must be installed for stddef and other reasons.
-    Todo: struct__IO_FILE is used in gen in POINTER before typedef
+    - bump to libclang-11
  - 2018-01-03: master branch works with libclang-5.0 HEAD, python clang from pypi, python3
  - 2017-05-01: master branch works with libclang-4.0 HEAD